UCB-MIDS/InsightsFromReviews/insights/README.txt

 python insights.py -a 'B00006JSUA'
 Loads all reviews matching the ASIN from the default DB

+python insights.py -a 'B00006JSUA' -c 500
+Loads count reviews matching the ASIN from the default DB

 python insights.py -j "LONG STRING"
 Loads all reviews from the JSON string